-SETUP DATA SECURITY
+SETUP DATA SAFETY

 The setup data (motor speed and needle positions) are stored in the memory of the controller.
-This memory retains the data even if the power is turned on.
+This memory retains the data even if the power is turned off.
 However, in very rare cases, environmental effects (lightning, power surge) may damage the data.
 Every time the machine is turned on a data validity test is performed and the machine will go into normal operation only when the setup data are not corrupted.
-If a data integrity error is detected four beeps will sound together with the red FAIL light blinking, and the machine goes into setup mode with default settings on all setup items.
-NOTE that in order to ensure that all the setup data were entered correctly, after the "four beep start" at least one adjustment (increase or decrease) should be performed on each of the setup items.
-Even if a default setting for an item (e.g. needle up position) seems to be correct, you have to make one incrementing and one decrementing step to tell the controller that you verified the setting while keeping it the same as the default.
-Failure to make at least one adjustment on every item will result another "four beep start".
+If a data integrity error is detected four beeps will sound and the machine goes into setup mode with default settings on all setup items.
+All the setup items (speeds and needle positions) should be checked, but only those need to be adjusted where the default setting is not acceptable.
+Turning the power off and on again after the "four beep start" will bring the machine to normal operating mode.